alirwoodward/Tic-Tac-Toe-Project/README.md

 game.ts can be compiled to create the JavaScript file by running "tsc game.ts" in the command line

-To open the game in a web browser, simply open he index.html file by clicking on it and you will be taken to the fully running program in your web browser
+To open the game in a web browser, simply open the index.html file by clicking on it and you will be taken to the fully running program in your web browser

 For a demo of my project's compiling, and execution, please visit the following video: https://youtu.be/yDoLiSOlFX0